 Panel Review

 After Division staff review, the Division will release eligible applications to the grant panel for review and scoring.
-For this program panelists may be Division staff and practicing artists or other professionals.
+For this program panelists may be Division staff and professionals in their field.
 Panelists will be appointed by the Secretary of State each year based on the panelist resume, knowledge, experience, and active involvement in the cultural community.

 The Division is always seeking panelist nominations.
 Anyone may nominate a panelist (themselves or someone else) at any time by contacting a program manager (see help).
 Panelists may serve on a specific panel for up to 3 consecutive years.
 Panelists serve on a volunteer basis.